Overview

 Language competency exams are available for those who have languages at the undergraduate level or from non-accredited schools.

-The doctoral seminars involve five-day intensive seminars.
+The doctoral seminars typically involve multi-day intensive seminars.
 Generally, students take two or three seminars per year.
 Most seminars are held on the MBTS campus and require significant pre-seminar and post-seminar research and writing.
-The DMin, DEdMin, and EdD programs also utilize online courses.
-Typical coursework for any seminar includes (but is not limited to) 500–800 pages of reading per credit hour, interviews/outlines/projects, research papers, and a comprehensive closing paper.
+The DMin, DEdMin, and EdD programs also incorporate online courses.
+Typical coursework for any seminar includes (but is not limited to) 500–800 pages of reading per credit hour, interviews/outlines/projects, research papers, and a comprehensive exit assignment.
 Each seminar is designed to point students toward the end goal of a dissertation.

 Yes, as this is another degree program, a new application will be required.
 The doctoral office will waive the application fee and secure transcripts from the student’s previous study at MBTS.
 However, if the applicant has completed transcripted study at another institution since graduation from MBTS, official copies of transcripts from that institution will be required.